travigd/documentation/dotnet-api/competing-consumers.md

     </tbody>
 </table>

 ## Connecting to a Subscription Group

 Once you have created a subscription group N clients can connect to that subscription group.
-In general a subscription in your application should only have the connect in your code, you should assume that the subscription has been previously created either via the client API, the restful API, or manually in the UI.
+Generally a subscription in your application should only have the connect in your code, you should assume that the subscription has been created either via the client API, the restful API, or manually in the UI.

 The most important parameter to pass when connecting is the buffer size.
 This represents how many outstanding messages the server should allow this client.
 If this number is too small your subscription will spend much of its time idle as it waits for an acknowledgement to come back from the client.
-If its too big you will be wasting resources and can possibly even start timing out messages depending on the speed of your processing.
+If it's too big you will be wasting resources and can possibly start timing out messages depending on the speed of your processing.

 ```csharp
 var subscription = _conn.ConnectToPersistentSubscription("foo",